quartzdesk/quartzdesk-executor/README.md

+# Introduction

-QuartzDesk Executor (QE) is a simple, yet powerful Quartz scheduler based web application that allows you to replace legacy scheduling systems, such as Unix/Linux cron, with a robust, scalable and optionally distributed scheduling system that offers many advantages such as:
+QuartzDesk Executor (QE) is a simple, yet powerful Java Quartz scheduler based web application that allows you to replace legacy scheduling systems, such as Unix/Linux cron, with a robust, scalable and optionally distributed scheduling system that offers many advantages such as:

 * User-friendly and web-based GUI.
 * Viewing the list of all currently executing jobs.